MicrosoftDocs/azure-devops-docs/docs/boards/sprints/customize-taskboard.md

 <a id="show-bugs" > </a>

-## Show bugs on your Taskboard
+## Show bugs on your taskboard

-If you want bugs to appear on the taskboard, change your team settings for [show bugs on the backlogs and boards](../../organizations/settings/show-bugs-on-backlog.md).
+If you want bugs to appear on your taskboard, change your team settings for [show bugs on the backlogs and boards](../../organizations/settings/show-bugs-on-backlog.md).

 <a id="add-columns" > </a>